 - Pricing, consumer behavior, marketing and technology

-- Valuation of technology investments
+- Valuation of tech investments

-- IT services and cloud computing
+- IT services, cloud computing and IT outsourcing

-- FinTech Foundations for Finance
+- Fintech Foundations for Finance (Masters level elective)

 - Lim-Wavde, K., Zhai, H., Kauffman, R.J., Rubin, E. Assessing carbon pollution standards: Electric power generation pathways and their water impacts.
 Energy Policy, 123, 2018, 714-733.